MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 “I wonder if dey got a bell,” Kitty murmured, her voice low and sounding a little strange in all the stillness.
 “Somethin’ to stir dis dreadful place.”

-As Kitty walked the road beneath her shifted with each step - stone to tarmac to mud and back again - like it too was uncertain of its identity.
+As Kitty walked, the road beneath her shifted with each step - from stone, to tarmac, to mud, and back again - like it, too, was uncertain of its identity.
 As she approached the heart of the town, the buildings stirred.
 One by one, sounds rose: the creak of floorboards, the scrape of metal against metal, a sigh of shifting wood.
 Each structure exhaled its own presence.
 Not all at once, but close enough.

 Kitty halted at the edge of a low brick wall, casually leaning against it.
 She inspected her claws, seeming unfazed.
 But her eye flicked like lightning - from door to window to rooftop - taking in every inch of architecture and movement.
 Her muscles remained coiled, tail twitching with readiness.

 If this place planned to rouse itself, it would find her already awake.